CSCE 492 Syllabus¶

 - the peer evaluation done by all team members on all their team members, submitted at the end of the semester,

-- your personal log,
+- your Weekly Reports,

 I will assign you a personal contribution grade of: Satisfactory, Poor, or Unacceptable.
 Typically, the vast majority of students are marked Satisfactory which means they receive the grade as calculated by the Grading formula.
 Students who score Poor or Unacceptable have their final grade adjusted accordingly, entirely at my discretion.
+In the rare case where almost all the coding is done by one or two students, while the rest are Unacceptable, then all their grades might be be adjusted up or down, accordingly.

 In other words, it is possible for a student to fail the class even when the student's team project receives an A.